uio-bmi/immuneML/docs/source/specification.rst

 The YAML specification defines which analysis should be performed by immuneML.
 It consists of two parts:

+  - definitions,
-  - definitions and
+  - instructions and
-  - instructions.
+  - output.

-Definitions describe datasets, encodings, ML methods, preprocessing, simulations and other components described in detail below.
+Definitions describe datasets, encodings, ML methods, preprocessing, simulations and other components (see details below).
-Instructions describe the analysis that will be performed and use datasets, encodings and other definitions to describe on which data the analysis will be performed and what are the specific parameters of that analysis.
+Instructions describe the analysis that will be performed and use datasets, encodings and other definitions to define on which data the analysis will be performed and what are the specific parameters of that analysis.
+Output defines how to format the presentation of the results of the analysis.

 The overall structure of the YAML specification is the following: